ng-log/ng-log/docs/flags.md

     LOG(INFO) << "stderr";
     FLAGS_logtostderr = 0;
     // This won’t change the log destination.
 If you want to set this
-    // value, you should do this before google::InitGoogleLogging .
+    // value, you should do this before nglog::InitializeLogging .
     FLAGS_log_dir = "/some/log/directory";
     LOG(INFO) << "the same file";
     ```